inodozi/PhysicInformedDeepLearningColloidalControl/README.md

 After 15,000 training epochs, the residuals for all loss functions go below $10^{-3}$.

 ![Controlled PDFs](results/OptimallyControlledJointPDFsFromPINNwithKDEstemFromClosedLoppEM.png)
-Snapshots of the optimally controlled joint PDFs steering the order parameters distribution from the given initial distribution to terminal distribution over the given time horizon $[0,T]\equiv [0,200]$ s subject to the controlled noisy nonlinear sample path dynamics.
+Snapshots of the optimally controlled joint PDFs steering the order parameters distribution from the given initial distribution to the given terminal distribution over the given time horizon $[0,T]\equiv [0,200]$ s subject to the controlled noisy nonlinear sample path dynamics.
 The solid black curves with grey-filled areas are obtained from the PINN.
 The stem plots are the KDE approximants of the optimally controlled PDF snapshots obtained from the closed-loop sample paths.

 ## Repository Contents